impredicative/irc-rss-feed-bot/README.md

 If there are errors, the new posts in a feed may get reprocessed the next time the feed is read.

 Feed-specific settings:
+* `dedup` indicates how to deduplicate posts for the feed, thereby preventing them from being reposted.
+The default value is `feed`, and an alternate possible value is `channel`.
+Per-feed deduplication is nevertheless also specific to its channel.
 * `freq` indicates how frequently to poll the feed in hours.
 Its default value is 1.
 Conservative polling is recommended.